 Morena Edith Akurut & Khuzwayo Thembo win The Best MSc in Sanitation Award 2022

-The winners of the Best MSc in Sanitation Thesis Award 2022 are Ms. Morena Edith Akurut from Uganda with thesis “Microwave Treatment of Faecal Sludge” and Khuzwayo Thembo from Zambia with thesis “Gender-based Violence and Sanitation in Urban Slums”.
+The winners of the Best MSc in Sanitation Thesis Award 2022 are Ms. Morena Edith Akurut from Uganda with the thesis “Microwave Treatment of Faecal Sludge” and Khuzwayo Thembo from Zambia with the thesis “Gender-based Violence and Sanitation in Urban Slums”.
 Congratulations Morena and Khuzwayo and your supervisory teams!
 This year the Award is exceptionally awarded to two outstanding students because the jury was equally impressed with their works and decided to select both.

 Prof. Brdjanovic receives the IWA Water & Development Award